gms1/HomeOfThings/projects/node/libs/nestjs-utils/README.md

 ```

+> NOTE: forRoot/forRootAsync throws if the module is already registered.
+> You can call register/registerAsync if you really want to register it more than once

-import it in any child module if you like:
+- import it in any child module:

 ```Typescript
 @Module({